Master of Clinical Exercise Physiology

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
 This could include classes, seminars, practicals, placements and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.
 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods.

 This course provides you with the required knowledge and necessary skills, developed through theoretical and pre-clinical units to enable you to take full advantage of the three clinical placements on offer.
 The clinical placement program consists of a fully integrated internal and external placement system.
-The internal placements occur in the award winning Clinical Exercise Learning Centre (CELC), with supervision provided by expert AEPs.
+The internal placements occur in the award winning Deakin Clinical Exercise Learning Centre (CELC) and Baker IDI Clinical Exercise Service, with supervision provided by expert AEPs.
 The external placements are in a wide variety of settings aligned to the scope of practice for clinical exercise physiologists and sometimes lead directly to future employment.
-All placements are organised by an academic staff member with responsibility for clinical placements, and will provide you with professional industry links, reinforce your understanding of the role of an AEP and give you extensive opportunities to gain practical knowledge, skills and competencies that will enable you to practise confidently in this field.
+All placements are organised by MCEP staff who will provide you with professional industry links, reinforce your understanding of the role of an AEP and give you extensive opportunities to gain practical knowledge, skills and competencies that will enable you to practise confidently in this field.